JamFactory: History

 In July 2017 it received public funding of A$490,000 towards a new retail store and increased production capacity at its West End studios, after having increased its turnover by 55% in the previous five years at both locations.
 They had increased their staff and also been hiring out the studios to independent artists.
 The planned purchase of a new 450 kg furnace for the glass studio, would increase its capacity by a third.
 It was also planning to open a new retail store in the North Terrace cultural precinct.

-Between 1993 and 2018, JamFactory's funding was managed by Arts South Australia, but under the new Marshall government, its governance was moved in 2018 to the Department of Innovation and Skills.
+Between 1993 and 2018, JamFactory's funding was managed by Arts South Australia, but under the Marshall government, its governance was moved in 2018 to the Department of Innovation and Skills.

 Designers Daniel To and Emma Aiston, who had previously run an arts studio known as "Daniel Emma" together since 2008, took over as creative directors of JamFactory at the beginning of 2019.
 At the same time, a collaboration between JamFactory and the National Gallery of Victoria’s Melbourne NGV Design store was begun, to retail the "Good Morning" collection of designer homewares.

+Changes of name

+JamFactory has been known by a series of names: